chipgarner/air-pms7003/README.md

 The Pi file /boot/config.txt needs the line enable_uart=1. this is often the last line.
 Check for this with grep uart /boot/config.txt

-sudo raspi-config. shut off access via serial port
+sudo raspi-config.
+Shut off access via serial port but leave port enabled.

+Raspberry Pi lite OS may need the serial library installed, sudo pip3 pyserial

 publisher.py requires an mqtt server and proper credetnials.
 Just comment out the publisher in pms7003-runner.py to run locally on the Pi.